Having and learning how to make a Nigerian food timetable will help you in knowing the exact time and food to eat.

 This Ramadan menu is a guideline you can use when you are stuck with what to eat or what to prepare for Suhoor and after Maghrib prayer.

 Vegans Food Timetable

-Being a vegan in Nigeria isn’t totally a bad idea although it may be difficult because of the foods here.
+Being a vegan in Nigeria isn’t totally a bad idea, although it may be difficult because of the foods in our country.

-So, check out these vegan food timetable to help you make the right choices when you eat.
+So, check out these vegan food timetables to help you make the right choices when you eat.

 Ensure to avoid chips, fries, soda, juice, fast foods, white bread, cakes, doughnuts, cookies, and candy.

 - Drink plenty of alkaline spring water (i.e., swan).